APTrust/dart-docs/docs/users/dart_runner.md

 Examples
 --------

-To run a single job:

-    dart-runner --job=path/to/job.json --output-dir=path/to/output
+If you're running a single job, you can send job params to dart-runner through STDIN, like this:

+    echo '{ json }' | dart-runner --workflow=workflow.json --output-dir=/dir

+The job params json tells dart-runner which files to bag and what tag values to set.
+The workflow tells dart-runner which BagIt profile to use and where to send the bag.

+You can also feed the contents of a Job Params file to STDIN, like this:

+    cat job_params.json | dart-runner --workflow=workflow.json --output-dir=/dir

-This runs the job described in the job.json file, writing the bag to the specified output directory.
+This runs the job described in the job_params.json file, writing the bag to the specified output directory.

 To run a workflow: